KeeghanM/arc-aide/src/content/docs/documentation/user-guide/getting-started.md

 ### 2. Protagonist

-The main character(s) or heroes of this particular story arc.
+The main character(s) or heroes of this particular story arc. **Note: This doesn't always mean the player characters!** Sometimes the protagonist is an NPC the party is helping, like a local temple priest trying to save their community.

 <details>
 <summary>Example: Lost Mine of Phandelver Protagonist</summary>

 _"The adventuring party, hired by Gundren Rockseeker to escort supplies to Phandalin."_

-Clear identification of who the heroes are and their initial motivation.
+In this case, the party are the protagonists.
+But it could also be: _"Gundren Rockseeker, a dwarf merchant trying to reclaim his family's lost mine."_ - with the party as allies helping the true protagonist.

 </details>